|Nutrition Facts (per serving)|

 The vodka is Pinnacle Pumpkin Pie and this recipe is one of the brand's signature drinks for the seasonal liquor.
 Traditional pumpkin pie spices round out the vodka and they're the perfect complement to the Irish cream and half and half.
 The three ingredients combine to create a creamy dessert drink that will have you coming back for more.

-Strain into the prepared glass and garnish with a cinnamon stick, if you like.
+Strain into the prepared glass and garnish with a cinnamon stick.
+Serve and enjoy.

-The cinnamon sugar for the rim is quite easy to make.
+- To make this cocktail even prettier, try a cinnamon sugar rim.
 Simply mix 1 part ground cinnamon with 2 parts sugar until it becomes a uniform brown.
 Place this in a tray or flat dish.
-Wet the rim of a glass with a lime or a touch of half and half and roll the rim around in the sugar to get an even coat.
+Wet the rim of a glass with a lime or a touch of half-and-half and roll the rim around in the sugar to get an even coat.
 Shake off any excess in the sink or over the garbage.

 Finding the Pumpkin Vodka